pieterhop/hangman/README.md

 ![control_flow](https://user-images.githubusercontent.com/49749992/168287967-f4ab52ec-f200-4451-92d5-b0dda18ee3ae.jpg)

+It is important to note that this graph represents a simplified version of the program focused on the decision making process for testing purposes.
+More details regarding some parts of the graph can be found directly in the code (how "handle guessed letter", "if win", "guessed = input()" is being handled etc.).

 To achieve 100% Decision/condition coverage we will essentially need to test 5 different true-false branches of the decision tree:
 A. **While Attempts > 0**